forseti-security/forseti-security/_docs/_latest/configure/scanner/default_rules.md

   * Your company users (@domain.tld) and all gmail users are allowed to be members of your G Suite groups.

 * Cloud Identity and Access Management (Cloud IAM) policies
-  * Only Cloud IAM user and group members in my domain may be granted the role `Organization Admin`.
+  * Only Cloud IAM users and group members in my domain may be granted the role `Organization Admin`.

-* Cloud Identity Aware Proxy (Cloud IAP) bypass access
+* Cloud Identity-Aware Proxy (Cloud IAP) bypass access
   * Forbid any Cloud IAP bypasses on all resources in my organization, when Cloud IAP is enabled.
   * Allow direct access from debug IPs and internal monitoring hosts.